 That makes for a wonky air travel budget.
 On the surface, it may seem like we’re charging people for our “free” points/miles.
 We are effectively charging for those points/miles, but they’re not free.
 Often their cost is reflected in the credit card annual fees we pay (which are in our expenses tied to the credit card category: a hotel card annual fee appears as a hotel expense).
 We also could redeem the points for cashback.
 We often insist on offering a small discount, too, so everyone benefits.

 Chris’ health insurance is reimbursed by his business but is still reflected in our personal expenses as its initially paid out of pocket.
 It’s for a grandfathered (pre-ACA) high deductible health plan (HDHP) that is HSA eligible.
 Dental expenses were primarily for dental insurance for Chris.

 The Sports subcategory includes expenses for events like 10K race, obstacle course, or fun run registrations.
 It also includes membership to a rock climbing gym and fitness classes.
 All of those are certainly a luxury.

-Jenni’s health, dental, and vision insurance were still paid for by her employer in 2019 (she’s jumping to part-time and COBRA now).
+Jenni’s health, dental, and vision insurance were still paid for by her employer in 2019 (she’s made the jump to COBRA after analyzing early retirement health insurance options).
 Neither of us experienced significant health-related expenses in 2019.

 Our HOA fee includes many traditional utilities or monthly maintenance fees like landscaping, water, and heating.
 The utilities subcategory includes our electric, gas (cooking), and wastewater bills.
 We tend to keep the A/C at 73-75 degrees during the spring-fall period, use ceiling fans, and try to use the windows as much as possible.
 A Nest thermostat helps us manage and monitor A/C usage.